BrandtWoolf/TCP-SeqNum/README.md

 # TCP-SeqNum
 Means to sniff 802.11 traffic and obtain TCP session info using netfiter_queue.
-Use that data to construct a packet in scappy.
+Use that data to construct a packet in scapy.